tranhung0302/Spark-Practice-Exercises-With-Solutions/README.md

   ```

 ## Contributing
 Contributions are welcome!
-Feel free to submit pull requests with new exercises, solutions, or improvements.
+Feel free to submit pull requests with solutions, or improvements.

 ---
 Happy Sparking!